0018akhil/modile-api-rest/README.md

 # Truecaller type REST API

-Here, is the REST API designed for moblie application to detect the whether the caller is spammer.
+Here, is the REST API designed for mobile applications to detect whether the caller is a spammer.

-For assumption we have cosidered the global database where every number is present with the spam likelyhood rating.
+For assumption, we have considered the global database where every number is present with the spam likelihood rating.

-When user downloads the moblie app the contacts are swithced to the user database after registration or login.
-When user adds the caller to spammers list the global database sapm likelyhood rating will be updated.
+When a user downloads the mobile app the contacts are switched to the user database after registration or login.
+When a user adds the caller to spammers list the global database spam likelihood rating will be updated.

-Adding email for the user is optional.
-User can add email after registration.
+Adding an email for the user is optional.
+Users can add email after registration.

 (user authentication is done through Token)